data-sandbox/data-sandbox/README.md

 ## 👋 Hey there!

 Welcome to my digital sandbox!
-I'm a mixtape of data scientist, software developer, and mechanical engineer - all rolled up into one high-energy remix! 📊💻🛠
+I'm a mixtape of data scientist, software developer, and mechanical engineer - all rolled up into one unique remix! 📊💻🛠

 ### 🕵️ What I'm currently learning: